-It is the candidate's responsibility to ensure that a College approved venue and computer that meets the IT minimum requirements are used (refer Assessment Venue and IT Requirements) on the day of the assessment.
+It is the candidate's responsibility to ensure their device and internet connection meet the IT minimum requirements (refer Assessment Venue and IT Requirements) on the day of the assessment.
 Personal laptops or device at the venue may be used.

 It is important the required IT checks are completed and evidence submitted to the Assessment team by the due dates and well in advance of the exam date to ensure the exam runs smoothly.
 Refer to Assessment Venue and IT Requirements.